Sports in Karnataka: Others

 Pilikula Nisargadhama, an integrated theme park, has an 18-hole golf course at Vamanjoor.

-Mangalore's Sasihithlu beach hosted the first edition of the Indian Open of Surfing in 2016.
+Karnataka has around 340 km of coastline which enables beach sports.
+Mangaluru's Sasihithlu beach hosted the first edition of the Indian Open of Surfing in 2016.
 Mantra Surf Club located at nearby Mulki has trained surfers to represent India at the International Surfing Association (ISA) World SUP and Paddleboard Championship held in Fiji.
 The second edition of the Indian Open of Surfing was also held in Mangalore.
+International kite festivals are held at Panambur Beach and attract kite enthusiasts from Europe and Australia.
+A group of kite enthusiasts named Team Mangalore participates in these festivals.